damianoneill/terraform-aws-ecs/README.md

 ### ECR configuration

-Once authenticated, we can use terraform to create the repository.
+Once authenticated, we can use terraform to create a private repository/repositories.
 For terraform, if you look in the file ./ecr.tf we create N remote repositories.

 ```terraform
 resource "aws_ecr_repository" "repositories" {